The Matlab CAPE-OPEN Unit Operation is a unit operation implementation for which the

 For commercial use, a license fee must be paid.
 Licensing is on a per-person basis (and can be

 used on multiple computers).
-Commercial license fee is € 400,- (if you are outside
+Commercial license fee for a perpetual license is € 400,- (if you are outside

 the European union or inside Spain, VAT of 21% is applicable).